jcabbasi/SCIML2024workshop/README.md

 -  "Abbasi, J., Moseley, B., Kurotori, T., Jagtab, A. D., Kovscek, A. R., Hiorth, A., & Andersen, P. Ø. (2024).
 History-Matching of Imbibition Flow in Multiscale Fractured Porous Media Using Physics-Informed Neural Networks (PINNs). arXiv preprint arXiv:2410.20801. >> https://arxiv.org/abs/2410.20801

+### Exercises:
+- :fire: A Beginner's Introduction to PINNs (Harmonic Oscillator)
+- :fire: A Beginner's Introduction to PINNs (Buckley-Leverett Problem)
+- :fire: A Beginner's Introduction to Neural Operators (An Integral Operator)

+>> the excercies can be easily loaded on Google Colab.

 --------
 ### How to load a Jupyter notebook file into Google Colab: